Endless-Access-Community/handbook/index.md

 {: .fs-6 }

 {: .warning }
 >This handbook, much like the community itself, is in its early stages.
-We're actively building things out, and nothing here should be considered "final."
-Feel free to [file an issue] if you notice a mistake or feel like something is missing!
+We're actively building things out, so feel free to [file an issue] if you notice a mistake or feel like something is missing!

 Welcome to a community where peer-to-peer mentorship, feedback, and shared learning are the norm.
 Together we'll build not just skills, but confidence, friendships, and portfolios.